rust-lang/rfcs/text/0000-crates-io-token-scopes.md

 * **`^(`** is added at the start of the pattern, and **`)$`** is added at the end of it.
 * **`,`** is desugared into `|`, separating multiple patterns.
 * **`*`** is desugared into `.*`, matching zero or more characters greedily.
-* All other characters are quoted to prevent them from having a special meaning.
+* All other non-alphanumeric characters are quoted to prevent them from having a special meaning.

 As an example, the following pattern: